peterukk/rte-rrtmgp/README.md

 # This fork uses neural networks to accelerate the gas optics computational kernels
-Status 31.1.2020: RTE code rewritten to use g-points in the first dimension, and other optimizations which can lead to a 40% speedup overall (without neural networks).
-Coming soon!

-# Currently only longwave implemented!!
+Status 4.6.2020: RTE+RRTMGP-NN is now fully usable for the long-wave and a paper is being written.
+Besides accelerating the long-wave gas optics computations (RRTMGP) by a factor of 2-4 by using neural networks, the solver (RTE) has been rewritten to use g-points in the first dimension to be consistent with RRTMGP.
+This and other optimizations (e.g. Planck sources by g-point are now computed in-place in the solver) lead to a roughly 40% speedup overall without any neural networks, while the whole code is at least twice as fast when neural networks are used.

+No neural network has been developed for the **shortwave** yet, and while the code runs using the original gas optics kernel, there are significant differences in fluxes (up to 1W/m2) due to some bug in the rewritten RTE shortwave code.

+The **cloud optics** extension is also still broken.

+**GPU** computations supported using openACC, but the RTE kernels are currently broken (fix coming soon).

 **How it works**: instead of the original 3D interpolation routine and "eta" parameter to handle the overlapping absorption of "major" gases in a given band, this fork implements neural networks to predict the optical depths and planck fractions for a set of atmospheric conditions and gas concentrations, which includes a large number of absorbing gases (17).
 The model takes as input the gas column for a single atmospheric layer and so is agnostic to vertical discretization.

 **Speed**: The optical depth kernel is up to 3 times faster than the original on ifort+MKL when using single precision and a 4-layer neural network model which takes as input scaled temperature, pressure and all non-constant RRTMGP gases (19 inputs in total).
 Optical depths and planck fractions are predicted by separate models, which output all 256 g-points.
 The fastest implementation uses BLAS/MKL where the input data is packed into a (ngas * (ncol * nlay)) matrix which is then fed to GEMM call to predict a block of data at a time (replacing the matrix-vector dot product of a feed-forward neural network with a matrix-matrix call).

-**Accuracy**: The mean absolute and max vertical errors in the downwelling and up-welling fluxes are now comparable to the original scheme (<0.5 W/m2 for mean, 1-2 W/m2 for max vertical error) relative to an accurate line-by-line model.
-The upwelling fluxes are in some cases (surprisingly) even more accurate than the reference code; however the heating rates still end up being somewhat less accurate overall due to being sensitive to flux errors in the stratosphere, where the neural network performs worse.
-These results are based on a pseudo-independent test set (where the temperature and humidity profiles are independent but not  the combination of gas concentrations) and are likely to be worse for truly independent data from e.g. a GCM.
+**Accuracy**: The errors in the downwelling and up-welling fluxes are similar to the original scheme in the tests done so far using RFMIP and GCM data.
+CKDMIP evaluation coming soon.

 **how to use**
 currently only works with the RFMIP profiles.
 Needs a fast BLAS library - if you're not using ifort+MKL then [BLIS](https://github.com/flame/blis) is recommended